vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 Please, have I gone mad with lust, cause <br>
 I want to put gold at Low's feet, <br>
 more and more gold, cause if we'll meet <br>
-I’ll ask and beg to feel Low's tawse.
+I'll ask and beg to feel Low's tawse.

 Am I bad 'cause I want to taste <br>
 Low's dirt, dream to feast on that treat, <br>